Everett McCorvey, Artistic Director

 Students perform throughout the school year in both solo and ensemble performances.
 In addition to performances at the Professional Performing Arts High School, the Choir has performed at Avery Fisher Hall, Lincoln Center, The National Arts Club, The Signature Theater, the Manhattan Theater Club, by invitation for the NYC Department of Education’s School’s Chancellor, at the United Nations and the New York Stock Exchange in collaboration with UNICEF for the #Imagine project, at the Invitational New York City High School Choral Festival at Hunter College/CUNY, and at the Intrepid Air and Space Museum for the Dedication Ceremony of the Space Shuttle Enterprise.

-National Chorale and PPAS will be entering their 8th year of Vocal Partnership in the 2017-2018 season.
+National Chorale and PPAS will be in their 9th year of Vocal Partnership in the 2018-2019 season.